almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 - Space level log drains
 - Strict TLS enforcement

+However, we still need to ensure network enclaving for Azure and individual VNets for LOB applications.
 Additionally, we'll need to secure traffic in transit between our Ruby on Rails application hosted in Heroku and our database hosted in Azure.
-For this, we'll use a Site-to-Site VPN.
+For this, we'll use a Site-to-Site VPN at a minimum.
 Heroku offers this very capability with [Shield Space VPN Connections](https://devcenter.heroku.com/articles/private-space-vpn-connection).
 This VPN tunnel offers redundancy and IPSec encryption.
 (Another option would be to use HTTPS/TLS encrypted traffic, but this would not only introduce additional latency, it would also let our sensitive data flow accross the internet.
 This is the least desirable option and I would not recommend this.)

 Finally, we'll also need to still utilize the same Site-to-Site VPN tunnel for egress traffic from Heroku through our Azure VNet in order to only expose one public business IP address using SNAT.